-We [have entered into] an indemnification agreement with each of our directors and executive officers.
+We have entered into an indemnification agreement with each of our directors and executive officers.
 Under these agreements, we agree to indemnify our directors and executive officers against certain liabilities and expenses incurred by such persons in connection with claims made by reason of their being a director or officer of our company.
-Insofar as indemnification for liabilities arising under the Securities Act may be permitted for directors, officers or persons controlling us pursuant to these indemnification agreements, we have been informed that, in the opinion of the SEC, such indemnification is against public policy and is therefore unenforceable.